 This is an interesting area of the law.
-It's usually where insurance companies feel like they are going to have to pay out money, or they've already paid out money on some auto insurance claim that they don't think is either fair or they believe the person is attempting to pull a fast one on them and get money for something that's not a legitimate accident or not a legitimate claim.
+It's usually where insurance companies feel like they are going to have to pay out money, or they've already paid out money on some auto insurance claim that they don't think is fair, or they believe the person is attempting to pull a fast one on them and get money for something that's not a legitimate accident or claim.

-The best way to lay this out is to give examples.
-I've had a client intentionally cause somebody to either destroy their vehicle by way of a fire or steal it and destroy it so that they could collect the insurance money on it.
-See California Penal Code 548 PC - damaging or abandoning a vehicle and CALCRIM 2004 jury instructions – the destruction of insured property.
+The best way to explain this is to give examples.
+I've had clients intentionally cause somebody to either destroy their vehicle by fire or steal it and destroy it so that they could collect the insurance money on it.
+See California Penal Code 548 PC—damaging or abandoning a vehicle and CALCRIM 2004 jury instructions—the destruction of insured property.

 They usually get into problems when they give an account of what happened, and the insurance company can confirm that part of their account is simply not true.

-If it's a serious enough part of the account, that's when they sent it to their insurance fraud investigators, and they're going to take statements and investigate.
+If it's a serious enough part of the account, they send it to their insurance fraud investigators, who will take statements and investigate.
 Many of these guys are former police officers, so they know how to investigate insurance fraud claims.

-Really what it boils down to is the insurance company is always looking for a way to avoid paying money.
-So, one way to prevent it is to claim that there's some fraud going on, investigate it, and then if they can prove the person is trying to cheat them, they can avoid paying out the claim.
+What it boils down to is that the insurance company is always looking for a way to avoid paying money.
+So, one way to prevent this is to claim that there's some fraud going on, investigate it, and then, if they can prove the person is trying to cheat them, they can avoid paying out the claim.

 Statement Under Penalty of Perjury

-Often, they'll also make a statement from a person under penalty of perjury.
-They'll record the statement, and then if they can find that any part of the statement is not true, now they have a pretty good argument and angle to up-end the credibility of the person giving the statement.
+Often, they'll also take a statement from a person under penalty of perjury.
+They'll record the statement, and then if they can find that any part of it is not true, they have a pretty good argument and angle to upend the credibility of the person giving the statement.

 Retain Defense Lawyer to Negotiate With Prosecutor

-You're going to need to protect yourself; defend yourself, especially if they get the police involved because the police have a lot more authority and power than they do.
-Also, the prosecutors in the criminal case have the most power over anybody, so you want to make sure that you have somebody to match them and challenge them if you're charged with any insurance fraud.
+You're going to need to protect yourself and defend yourself, especially if they get the police involved because the police have a lot more authority and power than they do.
+Also, prosecutors in criminal cases have the most power over anybody, so you want to make sure that you have somebody to match them and challenge them if you're charged with any insurance fraud.

-Some of the possible penalties for insurance fraud could include a felony on your record and up to three years in prison.
-You have to pay back any money that the insurance company is out of pocket.
+Some of the possible penalties for insurance fraud are severe, including a felony on your record and up to three years in prison.
+Additionally, you're required to reimburse any money that the insurance company is out of pocket.

 How to Defend an Insurance Fraud Case?

 Insurance fraud is a common crime that I see charged a lot.
-As far as defending it, the prosecutors will have to prove that you got some money from an insurance company and that money was obtained through fraudulent activity.
+To defend it, the prosecutors will have to prove that you obtained money from an insurance company through fraudulent activity.

 So, the way to defend it would be to prove that you did not commit fraud – that the insurance company is wrong and they just don't want to pay the money that they should have to pay – or maybe you made some mistake.
 That would be another way to defend it – that you didn't have the requisite intent to defraud the insurance company out of the money.